UNC Greensboro welcomes graduate applicants from around the world!

 English Language Proficiency Deferral of Admission

-Academically qualified students planning to study at INTERLINK International Institutes may be admitted to a UNCG graduate program contingent on their successful completion of Level 6 in-person or Level 12 INTERLINK online program.
+Academically qualified students planning to study at INTERLINK International Institutes may be admitted to a UNCG graduate program contingent on their successful completion of INTERLINK Level 6.
 If recommended for admission, the graduate program entry term will be deferred until proof of successful completion of INTERLINK is received.

 International applicants are strongly encouraged to submit their application early, at least 30 days prior to the posted departmental deadline to allow for additional processing time.

 The deadline for receipt of application and all supporting documents varies by department.
 Please check the guide to graduate admissions webpage for deadlines.

 Non-U.S. Academic Transcripts